Cryptocurrency—that’s a mouthful, let’s call it crypto for short—has become pretty commonplace these days.

 Per usual, nothing is ever that simple in the world of income taxation.
 How crypto is reported on your tax return depends on your business entity type, so let’s break it down:

 - If you do business as an individual, such crypto income should be reported on your Form 1040—aka your personal income tax return.
-It’s taxable at ordinary federal and state income tax rates—plus self-employment taxes.
+It’s taxable at ordinary income tax rates—plus self-employment taxes.

-- For owners of a partnership or an S-corp, remember that income gets passed-through to your Form 1040, so your share of the crypto income is taxable to you at ordinary federal and state income tax rates—plus self-employment taxes.
+- For owners of a partnership or an S-corp, remember that income gets passed-through to your Form 1040, so your share of the crypto income is taxable to you at ordinary income tax rates—plus self-employment taxes.

 - As a C-corp, the crypto income is taxable—to your C-corp—at ordinary tax rates which are currently 21% plus possible state income taxation.